-After powering on the Mevo, you should notice above the WiFi indicator on the back of the camera that the LED ring light is pulsing blue.
-This means that the Mevo WiFi hotspot is ready to connect.
+After powering on the Mevo, you should notice above the Wi-Fi indicator on the back of the camera that the LED ring light is pulsing blue.
+This means that the Mevo Wi-Fi hotspot is ready to connect.

 When you open the app, you will see a connection card directing you to either Configure iPhone or Configure Mevo.
-To continue with the Mevo's hotspot, select 'Configure iPhone.'

-Your iPhone should search for nearby networks.
-After a moment, you should see a network named 'Mevo-#####.'
+Navigate to the Wi-Fi menu in your iOS settings.
+Your device will search for nearby networks.
+After a moment, you should see a network named Mevo-#####.
 Tap it to connect your device to your Mevo.

-Once you tap 'Connect' on your app, the blue light will spin around the top of the camera, then turn solid blue at the front.
+Once you tap Connect on your app, the blue light will spin around the top of the camera, then turn solid blue at the front.